 CMake

-The basic CMake process consists of two steps:
+The basic CMake flow has two steps:

-CMakeLists.txtfile, creates all specific scripts and files so the system can then generate (compile) the code.
-The configuration result is placed in the ./build subdirectory.Build: From the previous step, CMake compiles for the development environment and system we’re on, for example a project with a
+CMakeLists.txtand creates all the scripts and system-specific files so the project can later be generated (compiled).
+Configuration output lives in the ./build subdirectory.Build: based on the previous step, CMake compiles for the current development environment and system, for example a project with a

 Makefileor more complex setups.

-CMake follows a declarative approach — you define what the project needs (sources, libraries, dependencies) in the CMakeLists.txt file.
-Check out the one I created in the project mentioned above: git-repo-eol-analyzer.
+CMake follows a declarative approach: you define what the project needs (sources, libraries, dependencies) in CMakeLists.txt.
+Check the one I created in the project mentioned above: git-repo-eol-analyzer.

 Golang

-I initialize the project module:
+Initialize the project module:

 go mod init hola